-For the Year End For the Year Ended December 31 2021 2020 Weighted average number of ordinary shares outstanding in computation of basic earnings per share 252,588 252,588 Effects of potentially dilutive ordinary shares: Compensation of employees 394 220 Weighted average number of ordinary shares outstanding in computation of diluted earnings per share 252,982 252,808
+For the Year Ended December 31 2022 2021 Weighted average number of ordinary shares outstanding in computation of basic earnings per share 252,588 252,588 Effects of potentially dilutive ordinary shares: Compensation of employees 424 394 Weighted average number of ordinary shares outstanding in computation of diluted earnings per share 253,012 252,982

-The Group may settle the bonuses or remuneration paid to employees in cash or shares; therefore, the Group assumes that the entire amount of the bonus or remuneration will be settled in shares and the resulting potential shares are included in the weighted average number of shares outstanding used in the computation of diluted earnings per share, if the effect is dilutive.
+The Group may settle the bonuses or remuneration paid to employees in cash or shares; therefore, the Group assumes that the entire amount of the bonus or remuneration will be settled in shares and the resulting potential shares will be included in the weighted average number of shares outstanding used in the computation of diluted earnings per share, if the effect is dilutive.
 The dilutive effect of the potential shares is included in the computation of diluted earnings per share until the number of shares to be distributed to employees is resolved in the following year.